n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.onesimpleapi.md

+---
+title: One Simple API node - n8n Documentation
+description: Documentation for the One Simple API node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # One Simple API

 The One Simple API node allows you to automate work in One Simple API, and integrate One Simple API with other applications. n8n has built-in support for a wide range of One Simple API features, including getting profiles, retrieving information, and generating utilities.